venethia/nwa/README.md

 The app isn't perfect, so you can edit the file exclude.txt to not scan the titles that contain some words (e.g. titles of news categories).

-This app was built with Python3, HTML, and CSS.
+This app was built with Python3 (Flask), HTML, and CSS.

 If you don't have a personal server, you can buy a basic plan of <a href="https://www.pythonanywhere.com" target="_blank">Python Anywhere</a> (The free plan blocks website scan).